Hashed Timelock Contract (HTLC)

 ELSE IF <hash(preimage)>

 Depending on the route chosen, Bob might now forward this HTLC by creating a new commitment transaction for one of his channels, removing 1 BTC from his channel balance.
-Then, he commits it into a HTLC with the same preimage hash with a swapped recover pubkey of his channel peer and his sender pubkey.
+Then, he commits it into a similar HTLC with the same preimage hash with a swapped recover pubkey of his channel peer (so that the peer can claim the 1 BTC if they get the preimage) and his sender pubkey (so that Bob can claim the 1 BTC after certain time).

 Once the recipient of the 1 BTC payment sees a commitment transaction with a 1 BTC HTLC made to the hash of the preimage, they can safely reveal the preimage.
 Now, the HTLC can be consolidated back into the channel balance.
 In this case, Bob will create a new commitment transaction that removes the HTLC output and instead adds its balance to his channel balance.
 Alice, aware that Bob knows the preimage and could claim the HTLC on-chain, has an interest in co-signing this new commitment transaction.
 The payment cycle is complete.